Incentivizing Truthful Language Models via Peer Elicitation Games: Theoretical Guarantees

 \subsection{Dominant Truthfulness}

-PEG satisfies the dominant truthfulness property, meaning that truthful reporting is a dominant strategy for each discriminator, as it yields the highest expected reward regardless of the strategies chosen by other agents.
+PEG satisfies the dominant truthfulness property, meaning that truthful reporting is a dominant strategy for each discriminator, as it yields the highest expected utility regardless of the strategies chosen by other agents.
 This ensures that truthful behavior is consistently incentivized.
 We now formally state this property of PEG. \begin{lemma} Let \( n \) be the number of agents (e.g., discriminators) and \( K_t \) be the number of tasks assigned in round \( t \) as defined in Section~\ref{sec:PEG}.
 When \( n \geq 2 \) and \( K_t \geq 4 \), under mild assumptions, PEG is dominantly truthful and satisfies IC in Eq.~\eqref{eq:IC}.
-That is, for every agent \( i \), the truthful reporting strategy maximizes their expected payment regardless of the strategies chosen by other agents. \end{lemma}

-The proof of this lemma, which leverages ideas from \cite{kong2020dominantly}, is provided in Appendix~\ref{proof:incentive}.
+That is, for every agent \( i \), the truthful reporting strategy maximizes their expected payment regardless of the strategies chosen by other agents. \end{lemma} The proof of this lemma, which leverages ideas from \cite{kong2020dominantly}, is provided in Appendix~\ref{proof:incentive}.
 The design of PEG is grounded in three principles to ensure this incentive guarantee.
-First, the use of determinant-based reward ensures information-monotonicity: the determinant achieves its maximum value when agents report truthfully, making truthful reporting the most rewarding strategy.
-Second, the reward function acts as an unbiased estimator of the joint distribution of agent reports, allowing the mechanism to approximate the true distribution without estimation error.
+First, the use of determinant-based utility ensures information-monotonicity: the determinant achieves its maximum value when agents report truthfully, making truthful reporting the most rewarding strategy.
+Second, the utility function acts as an unbiased estimator of the joint distribution of agent reports, allowing the mechanism to approximate the true distribution without estimation error.
 Finally, to prevent negative payments, the set of tasks is divided into two disjoint subsets, and payments are computed using the product of determinants from these subsets.
 As both subsets serve as unbiased estimators of the distribution of agent reports, their determinants are expected to have the same sign.
 As a result, the payment is always non-negative.